Backup158/DarktideWeaponCustomizationOwO/README.md

 **Expect issues and _noticable_ performance drops.
 A responsible mod author would spend the time making sure these parts are compatibly aligned with all the other pieces and optimized.
 I ain't that kind of author.**

+I've gotten a lot more Error 2014s once I added this.
+You have been warned!

 **!!!!!**

 Report alignment issues and I might fix it if I'm not busy (rotting in bed).